Pruthvirajsinh-Zala/DeepDive/README.md

 A small, personal workspace containing exploratory code and a Jupyter Notebook (`code.ipynb`).
 This repository is intended for experiments, learning, and prototyping.

+The Problem :  Conducting preliminary due diligence on companies or entities is a manual, time-intensive process.
+Analysts spend hours context-switching between search engines, news sites, and report documents, often missing key connections due to information overload.

+The Solution : "DeepDive" is a multi-agent system powered by Gemini 1.5 that automates the initial phase of OSINT investigation.
+Instead of a single prompt, it utilizes a squad of specialized agents:

+The Investigator: Formulates search queries and retrieves raw information.

+The Analyst: Reads the raw data, filters out noise, and identifies key risk factors or interesting facts.

+The Reporter: Synthesizes the analysis into a clean, markdown-formatted executive summary.

+Value: This agent reduces the time required for a "Level 1" background check from 2 hours to approximately 3 minutes.
+It allows analysts to focus on high-level decision-making rather than data gathering.

 ## Contents

 - `code.ipynb` — main Jupyter Notebook (analysis / experiments).